 Visiting Amsterdam for museums

-As someone who loves museums, I found that to be a great reason for vising Amsterdam.
+As someone who loves museums, I found that to be an excellent reason for vising Amsterdam.
 As far as Amsterdam’s museums go, there is plenty to choose from for everyone.
 With every visit, I try to stop by a few of them.
-Unless you’re planning on visiting Amsterdam for an extended period of time, you won’t be able to see them all.
+Unless you’re planning on visiting Amsterdam for an extended time, you won’t be able to see them all.
 But on the other hand, it gives you more reasons to come back to Amsterdam in the future.